floridahackers/fh-initiatives/README.md

 # How do I submit a proposal?

-Fork the repo, copy the sample-proposal.md and name the markdown file the name of your's and fill out the questions.
+Fork the repo, copy the sample-proposal.md and name the markdown file the name of yours and fill out the questions.
 Submit a pull request and start a discussion.
 Feel free to invite a friend or the community.

 # It gets approved, what next?